-The Center for American Indians (Center) was established in Fall 2009.
+The Center for American Indians (Center) was established in Fall 2009; however, it is currently in the planning stages for reopening.
 The Center will coordinate campus-based cultural programs and will work in collaboration with the Division of American Indian Studies in research related to the future of American Indian education and collections in higher education.